 Medical malpractice and birth injury cases are often complicated.
 There are a variety of laws and legal guidelines that must be followed, and there are timelines for doing so called the statute of limitations.
 That’s why it is so important to get the help of a medical malpractice or birth injury attorney as soon as possible.

-At Brown & Brothers, we have experience litigating a variety of medical malpractice and birth injury cases, including cases involving defective medical devices or medications.
+At Birth Injury Guide, we have experience litigating a variety of medical malpractice and birth injury cases, including cases involving defective medical devices or medications.
 Our focus is providing high quality, compassionate legal representation that your family can trust.
 Contact our office today to start defending your rights.
 Fill out our online form to schedule a free case review.